-- Incoming students who meet agreement/deposit deadlines are guaranteed university housing. - The receipt date of the reservation/security deposit determines priority; the last receipt date will determine priority if sent separately.
+- Incoming students who meet agreement/deposit deadlines are guaranteed university housing and will be assigned on a first-come-first-served basis. - The receipt date of the reservation/security deposit determines priority; the last receipt date will determine priority if sent separately.